dshcherb/dshcherb.github.com/_posts/2019-02-02-interpreting-pcie-device-to-cpu-locality-information.md

 <img src="{{site.baseurl}}/text/3rc-dual-cpu-fwts-lstopo.svg">

+The maximum proximity domains value stored in MSCT is equal to 1 which means that there are 2 proximity domains in total:

 <a href="{{site.baseurl}}/text/3rc-dual-cpu-fwts-acpidump.txt">`sudo fwts acpidump -` output<a/>
 {% highlight bash %}
 {% raw %}
 Max Proximity Domains : 00000001
+{% endraw %}
+{% endhighlight bash %}

+The number of system localities represented in the SLIT table is 2 which is consistent with MSCT:
+{% highlight bash %}
+{% raw %}
+[024h 0036   8]                   Localities : 0000000000000002
+[02Ch 0044   2]                 Locality   0 : 0A 15
+[02Eh 0046   2]                 Locality   1 : 15 0A
 {% endraw %}
 {% endhighlight bash %}